 Again, the pathetic blunder of monetary theory is the Fallacy of Insufficient Abstraction.
 It is a bit stupid to get caught by the numerous outer forms of money.
 The abstract essence of the phenomenon is this: money = information.

 In the ‘monetary theory of production’, things get started like this.
 The firm says to the worker we pay you one dollar per hour.
 At the end of the first day, the firm owes the worker $ 8.
-Money starts as a credit relationship with the firm as borrower and the worker as lender.
+Money starts as a credit relationship with the firm as a borrower and the worker as a lender.
 Let this go on until mid-month.
 Then the firm’s IOU is $ 120.

 Now the firm goes to the central bank and tells them to transfer $ 240 to the worker.
 The central bank makes a book entry: firm’s overdrafts $ 240 and worker’s deposits $ 240.
 The private IOU of the firm has become money.
 The worker owes the firm 120 working hours for the rest of the month.
 The underlying private borrower-lender relationship has flipped.
 Vis-a-vis the central bank, the firm is the borrower.

 By spending the money on the consumption good the credit relationship is resolved.
 This is the elementary cycle of money creation and destruction.
 It starts with zero and ends with zero.

 Note that this analytical account deals exclusively with the measurable variables L, R, O, X, P, Yw, C, M of an elementary economy and leads to testable propositions.
 The economist’s job is to explain the ‘quantity of money’ M with the precision of two decimal places and its relationship with the price P. Note well that it is NOT the quantity of money that determines the price in the pure production-consumption economy.
 And this means that the commonplace Quantity Theory is dead.
 And the MMT story, too.